1st floor, Plot No - 5B, Sector - 15, Faridabad, Haryana +91 6356 6356 55contact@hannovit.com

 Ineffective cost management, you should have clear migration budgets, real-time monitoring of cloud usage, and optimization of resource allocation to prevent over-provisioning.
 After migration, it’s essential to look back and regularly review cloud services to be sure that the organization is paying only for what it uses and that resources meet business needs.

-Detailed planning alone will not be sufficient to minimize downtime; migrating critical operations in shifts also improves availability.
+Detailed planning alone will not sufficient to minimize downtime; migrating critical operations in shifts also improves availability.
 And using a phased approach, with real-time monitoring and fallback technologies, risks of service disruption can be significantly reduced.

 But when choosing a provider to help you migrate, look for a partner that specializes in cloud architecture, security, and compliance.
 Secondly, the partner should have a track record of successfully completed enterprise migrations, be available throughout the entire migration process, and be able to offer ongoing optimization services for post-migration to maximize ROI.